gotreasa/gotreasa-berlin-clock/_NOTES.md

 ## Pomodor 34

-- 🚧 TD 3 Set up the Github action for testing the container structure
+- ✅ TD 3 Set up the Github action for testing the container structure

+## Pomodoro 35 - 44

+- ✅ Setup dive in the pipeline
+- ✅ Integrate Goss into the pipeline
+- ✅ Security test the container
+- ✅ Generate software bill of materials

+## Pomodoro 45

+- ✅ Refactor the code so that the seconds light is off when the it is even seconds

+## Pomodor 46

+- 🚧 Investigate building the image and deploying the same image